M-T3K/M88K/README.md

 - **hexToDec**: Converts from Hexadecimal to Decimal.
 Modes: Little Endian, Big Endian
 - **decToHex**: Converts from Decimal to Hexadecimal.
 Modes: Little Endian, Big Endian

-## Planned Features
+## Planned Features / To Do

+- Automation: You should be able to just call the command and see an inmediate result without any selections whatsoever.
+- Matrix Generator: Generate Matrices based on input.
+- M88K :: Mode.
+Instead of having several submenus, use a global endianness mode, that can be switched at any given time.
-- Emulator/Interpreter with built-in debugger.
-[Currently Working on this]
+- Emulator/Interpreter with built-in debugger: An Emulator/Interpreter with Debugging capabilities.
-- Code Snippets
+- Live error detection.

 ## Extension Settings